Leonhard Rauwolf: Travel through Levant and Mesopotamia

 Rauwolff's travel in the Near East was made possible by his brother-in-law Melchior Manlich, who hoped Rauwolff would come back with new plants and drugs that could be traded profitably by his firm.
 The Manlich firm already had trading relations with exporters in Tripoli in Lebanon.
-Rauwolff started his journey by going from Augsburg to Marseilles in southern France, from which he sailed in 1573 to Tripoli in Lebanon.
+Rauwolff started his journey by going from Augsburg to Marseille in southern France, from which he sailed in 1573 to Tripoli in Lebanon.
 From Tripoli he went to Aleppo, where he stayed for many months.
 In 1574 he went from Aleppo to Baghdad and Mosul.
 In 1575 he went back to Aleppo and Tripoli and then on to Jerusalem.
 He was back in Augsburg in 1576.
 Rauwolff was the first European botanist of the post-medieval era to travel in Syria and Mesopotamia.
 Very shortly after his return he published the results of his botanic expeditions in his fourth herbarium "Viertes Kreutterbuech -- darein vil schoene und frembde Kreutter".

 In addition to botanical investigations, Rauwolff observed and recorded his impressions of the people, customs, and sights of the Levantine region.
 In 1582 he published these as a book in German, "Aigentliche Beschreibung der Raiß inn die Morgenländerin".
 The English translation, "Dr. Leonhart Rauwolf's Travels into the Eastern Countries" (340 pages) was published in 1693 in a collection of travel narratives compiled by John Ray.
 Another translation was published in Dutch.
 Rauwolff was among the first Europeans to describe the drinking of coffee (which was unknown in Europe at the time): "A very good drink they call Chaube that is almost as black as ink and very good in illness, especially of the stomach.
 This they drink in the morning early in the open places before everybody, without any fear or regard, out of China cups, as hot as they can, sipping it a little at a time."
 Here is an extract from Rauwolff's description of Tripoli in Lebanon: